Home Occupation Application

 |Class B||Shall be those uses conducted entirely within the dwelling or accessory structure, except that, outdoor swimming lessons and dog training classes shall be permitted.||No.||Yes.
 Visit the Business License Page.||No.|

 |Class C||Shall be those uses including activities conducted outside of the dwelling or accessory structure, except for those uses classified as Class A or B home occupations.
 See below for a full list of conditions for Class C Home Occupation Permits.||Yes, A Conditional Use Permit is required.
 This must be obtained prior to approval of a business license.||Yes.
 Visit the Business License Page.||Yes.
 Contact Eagle Planning and Zoning.|

 Class C Home Occupation Conditions

-- Shall require City Council approval of a home occupation permit if deemed to be in compliance with Eagle City Code with conditions assuring said compliance.
+- Shall require City Council approval of a conditional use permit for the home occupation permit if deemed to be in compliance with Eagle City Code with conditions assuring said compliance.

 - Shall have the outdoor area of use designed to assure no damage results to adjacent property.

 - No outdoor display or storage of unregistered vehicles, vehicle parts, materials, goods, supplies or equipment shall be allowed on the premises, except for lawfully parked registered vehicles.